Flyer for Fort Bragg Education Fair on 12 March 2026 at Iron Mike Conference Center from 10 AM to 3 PM

 I already attended the ArmyIgnitED 101 Briefing.
 Do I need to attend again?

-If you already attended ArmyIgnitED 101 or TA 101, but still receive a blocker on your account stating you need to attend an ArmyIgnitED 101 Brief, send a message in ArmyIgnitED to your education center.
+If you already attended ArmyIgnitED 101, but still receive a blocker on your account stating you need to attend an ArmyIgnitED 101 Brief, send a message in ArmyIgnitED to your education center.
 Your education center will need to review your account to determine if you need to attend the new briefing.

-The Career Path Decide decision support tool allows Soldiers to research information on specific career and vocational outlooks, provides information on academic institutions that are eligible for Army TA, and take skill assessments to use when exploring career fields.
-A Career Path Decide goals report is required to be uploaded by Soldiers into ArmyIgnitED prior to creating an Education Goal.
+A decision support tool allows Soldiers to research information on specific career and vocational outlooks, provides information on academic institutions that are eligible for Army TA, and take skill assessments to use when exploring career fields.
+A decision support tool goals report is required to be uploaded by Soldiers into ArmyIgnitED prior to creating an Education Goal.
+Links for the approved decision support tools can be found in ArmyIgnitED

 Are there tutorials for using ArmyIgnitED?